 Punto banco drawing rules

-Once all bets are down, the croupier will deal two up-cards each to the player and the banker.
+Once all bets are down, baccarat rules state that the croupier will deal two up-cards each to the player and the banker.
 What happens next depends on the respective hands’ initial scores.

 If either hand scores eight or nine points on the initial deal (called a ‘natural’, like a two-card 21 in blackjack), then the hand is over and the result declared.
 If neither picks up a natural, then the following drawing conditions apply: